Microsoft launches a revamped version of Mixer into beta

 With the beta release out now, the Trending section has been redesigned to include a carousel at the top that cycles through the featured broadcasts.
 This is followed by a section of top games and trending streams.
 And when you tap into a game, you’ll be taken to that game’s hub where all the current broadcasts are displayed.

 The filtering tool has also been given an upgrade, with the ability to select for broadcasts that are interactive, with co-streams or those that feature Microsoft’s “Faster than Light (FTL)” technology.
-Introduced into Mixer in beta last month, FTL is Mixer’s low-latency streaming protocol which allows for sub-second video latency when streaming.
+Introduced into Mixer’s viewing apps in beta last month , FTL is Mixer’s low-latency streaming protocol which allows for sub-second video latency when streaming.
 That means streamers can interact with fans in real-time and everything truly feels live.

 In addition to FTL, the new beta version of Mixer is also promising speedier performance overall, and increased stability.